Irresistible day trips from Boise are abundant fun outdoor and indoor activities they offer are something to look forward while visiting Idaho.

-Boise, or the City of Trees how it’s locally known, has everything one ever need for a memorable trip filled with cultural and historical treasures.
+Boise, or the City of Trees how it’s locally known, has everything one ever needs for a memorable trip filled with cultural and historical treasures.
 At the same time, the capital of Idaho makes sure its outdoorsy visitors and locals don’t feel left behinds.
-From hiking and biking the 25-mile Boise River Greenbelt to exploring the areas nearby, the city ensures the best day trips both within and outside its limits.
+From hiking and biking the 25-mile Boise River Greenbelt to exploring the areas nearby, the city ensures the best nature-infused day trips both within and outside its limits.

 The Best of the Best: 12 Irresistible Day Trips from Boise, Idaho

-HERE ARE THE IRRESISTIBLE DAY TRIPS FROM BOISE, IDAHO:
+HERE ARE THE IRRESISTIBLE DAY TRIPS FROM BOISE, IDAHO

 1. Bogus Basin

 While some day trips from Boise require a few hours of driving, others sit on the outskirts of the city.
 Bogus Basin might just be the right place to fit the latter category.
 The famous ski area is located in southwestern Idaho, just 16 miles from the capital.
 Brimmed with fun outdoor activities, the Bogus Basin Mountain Recreation Area is open all year round.
 Furthermore, it welcomes all kinds of visitors regardless of their age and activity level.

 While you automatically assume that Bogus Basin works only for the memorable day trips from Boise in winter, think twice.
 The snowy season undoubtably sees the majority of the visitors, eager to test their athleticism at Alpine skiing, snowboarding, winter tubing, and Nordic skiing.

 The Tubing Hill, offering an 800-foot downhill thrill, is one of the popular destinations in Bogus Basin.
 Not requiring any specific skills other than enthusiasm and playful mood, it crowns any short day trips and weekend getaways from Boise.